AdobeDocs/app-builder/getting_started/first_app.md

     https://aio-login.adobeioruntime.net/api/v1/web/default/applogin?xxxxxxxx
     ```

 1. Once you've logged in, you can close the browser window and go back to your Terminal.
 You would see a string printed in the terminal.
 This is your user token.
-It is automatically stored in [CLI](https://github.com/adobe/aio-cli) config, allowing the [CLI](https://github.com/adobe/aio-cli) to use the token to talk to Developer Console.
+It is automatically stored in [CLI](https://github.com/adobe/aio-cli) config, allowing the [CLI](https://github.com/adobe/aio-cli) to use the token to talk to [Adobe Developer Console](https://console.adobe.io/).

     ```
     eyJ4NXUiOixxxxxxxxxxxxxxxxxxx